-I started my taxes a few weeks ago to discover that both my business and checking banking accounts were taking monthly fees from me.
+I started my taxes to discover that both my business and checking banking accounts were taking monthly fees from me.
 That’s when I decided to change banks.
-Here are some tips I’ve learned along the way so that this can help others when changing banks:
+Here are some tips I’ve learned along the way so that this can help others when moving bank accounts:

 - Do Your Homework.
 I asked 3 different people from different areas of my life about their experiences with a particular bank.

 - Save 1 or 2 clients’ checks to open the new account with.
 Some banks have a minimum deposit requirement.
 By waiting to open my account with those checks in hand, I was able to be well above the minimum.

 - Open the new bank account(s) BEFORE closing the old account(s).
 By opening the accounts first, I got to see how I was treated at the bank, if the rep(s) were able to answer my questions and experience ease of opening the accounts.
 If I got any bad vibes or anything, I would of stopped the process without disturbing my existing account(s).